Quantum-informed learning of genuine network nonlocality beyond idealized resources: Genuine network nonlocality in the triangle scenario

 with $u^2 \in [0.5,1]$.

 Contrary to the standard Bell nonlocality tests, where a referee provides Alice and Bob with two sets of measurement choices, here the observers receive no external inputs and instead perform a fixed joint entangled measurement on their systems.
-Of the three Bell assumptions, the assumption of measurement choice is here replaced with source independence.
-The statistics of the experiment are then described by the resulting joint probability distribution.
+Of the three Bell assumptions, the assumption of measurement choice is replaced with source independence in the case of networks.
+The statistics of the experiment are then described by the resulting joint probability distribution $p(a,b,c)$, where

 Previous studies have proved that genuine network non-local correlations can be exhibited in the range $0.785<u^2<1$ while an LHV description can be proven to exist for the cases of $u^2=0.5 \ \text{and} \ 1.0$.
-With later multidisciplinary approaches using machine learning, such as local hidden variable (LHV-Net) network models showing the existence of GNN correlations around $u^2 \in {0.63,0.85}$ \cite{Tamas_2020}.
 This specific set of distributions is called the RGB4 \cite{Renou_Genuine2019:PhysRevLett.123.140401} family of distributions.
+Multidisciplinary approaches using machine learning (ML), such as local hidden variable (LHV-Net) network models, have shown the existence of GNN correlations in the range $u^2 \in \{0.63,0.85\}$ \cite{Tamas_2020}.

-However, these methods, including others, struggle with mixed-state distributions, exhibiting ambiguity in such regimes.
-As a result, they can only offer presumptive estimates of noise robustness.
-Fundamentally, they are not equipped to characterize the full range of quantum correlations, particularly those arising from mixed states.
-This highlights the absence of a robust toolkit for rigorously exploring genuine network nonlocality, a gap our work directly addresses.
+However, all these approaches aimed at demonstrating the existence of genuine network nonlocality struggle with distributions arising from mixed states and exhibit ambiguity in such cases.
+As a result, they can only offer presumptive estimates on the noise robustness of genuine network nonlocality.
+Fundamentally, the existing approaches are not equipped to characterize the full range of quantum correlations, particularly those contained in mixed states.
+This highlights the absence of a robust toolkit for rigorously exploring genuine network nonlocality beyond idealized resources, which is a gap our work directly addresses.